adgelbfish/flex-flux/README.md

 ##Advanced usage

-**addPrerun** if you want to add a function or promise that runs before every call, (sample use case - history keeper)
+**addPrerun** if you want to add a function or promise that runs before every call, (sample use case: history keeper)

 ```javascript
 import {getState, addPrerun} from './dataStore'